 Some firewalls will not permit applications such as Skype (or any applications you have not specifically allowed) to access the internet.
 Generally, the first time Skype or another application tries to access the internet, you will be asked if you would like to allow that application access.
-If you accidentally clicked No on that message (or if your firewall never asked for permission to allow Skype access), you will not be able to use Skype until you configure your firewall to allow Skype to access the internet.
+If you accidentally clicked No on that message (or if your firewall never asked for permission), you will not be able to use Skype until you configure your firewall to allow Skype to access the internet.

-With most firewalls, this is easy to do.
-Keep in mind that all firewalls are a bit different, but the process is usually as follows:
+All firewalls are a bit different, but the process for configuring your firewall to allow Skype to work is usually as follows:

 - Make sure that Skype is not running.

 - Open your firewall.
 If you can't find your firewall application, check the System Tray (at the bottom-right corner of the screen) for an icon.
 Usually, you can right-click this icon and select to open the firewall.

 - Your firewall maintains a list of applications installed on your computer (usually under a heading like Settings or Program Control).
 In this list, locate the entry for Skype.